Scarlet Sails (film): Miscellaneous

 This was the film debut of Anastasiya Vertinskaya, who celebrated her 16th birthday during the filming.
 She went on to star in such Soviet classics as The Amphibian Man and Hamlet.

 Locations used in the filming include Koktebel and Yalta in Crimea, Baku in Azerbaijan, and Pitsunda in Abkhazia.

-Grey's ship Secret was actually the training ship Alfa from the Rostov Naval School.
+Two real ships were used for Grey's ship Secret.
+One of them was the training ship Alfa («Альфа») from the Rostov-on-Don Naval School.
 It was outfitted with 2,500 meters of scarlet parachute silk procured to satisfy Ptushko's demand for authenticity.
+Another one was Tovarishch («Товарищ») from the port city of Kherson.

+Vasiliy Lanovoy, who wanted to surprise his wife and other guests at the resort in Yalta where the movie was shot, asked the captain of the ship used for the movie to sail to Yalta with the scarlet sails.
+"The reaction [at the resort] was the same as in the movie, one of disbelief and amazement".